-Guarenteed minimum pension(GMP):
+Guaranteed minimum pension (GMP):

-Guaranteed minimum pension (GMP) was accrued by members of the Local Government Pension Scheme (LGPS) between 6 April 1978 and 5 April 1997.
+IAS19 values were updated in the Accounts to 31st March 2019 to reflect actuarial assumptions in respect of Guaranteed minimum pension (GMP).
+GMP was accrued by members of the Local Government Pension Scheme (LGPS) between 6 April 1978 and 5 April 1997.
 The value of GMP is inherently unequal between males and females for a number or reasons, including a higher retirement age for men and GMP accruing at a faster rate for women.
 However overall equality of benefits was achieved for public service schemes through the interaction between scheme pensions and the Second State Pension.
 The introduction of the new Single State Pension in April 2016 disrupted this arrangement and brought uncertainty over the ongoing indexation of GMPs, which could lead to inequalities between men's and women's benefits.